OneWeber/react-native-easy-top-nav-bar/README.md

-leftButton | | Navigation custom left area content rightButton| | Navigation custom right area content style| | Custom style
+leftButton | | Navigation custom left area content rightButton| | Navigation custom right area content style| | Custom style titleDialog | | Custom dialog titleView | | It triggers the text area of the pop-up, and when it's passed into the titleview, the title is disabled

 ## Usage